kubescape/regolibrary/README.md

     ]
 }
 ```
-* Attribute "armoBuiltin": true - mandatory for armo rules.
+* Attribute `"armoBuiltin": true` - mandatory for armo rules.
 Only ARMO team members are authorized to create builtin objects.
 * controlNames - List of controls to run, must be exact name.
 Copy-paste to be sure.

 ### **Add a control**

-Add controlName.json file in controls directory.
+Add `controlName.json` file in the `/controls` directory.

 Example of a control:
 ```